 What interaction will I have with teachers?

 We offer a secure, easy-to-use internal messaging system to keep the lines of communication open between teachers and Graiders.
-There is no in-person interaction, and all the assignments and rubrics are digital and communication occurs through the website.
+There is no in-person interaction; all the assignments and rubrics are digital, and communication occurs through the website.
 This means that you can work wherever and whenever you like.

 What are Graiders paid?

-The pay rate for Graiders is $10 per estimated hour of grading for the 2017-2018 school year.
-Grading time estimates are based on assignment length, any special teacher requests, and time to become familiar with the prompt and rubric.
+The starting pay rate for Graiders is $10 per hour of grading.
+Graiders who prove to consistently meet or exceed expectations can earn $12 per hour.
+In addition, there can be “surge pricing” for certain courses or assignments with short turnaround times.
+Grading time calculations are based on assignment length and any special teacher requests, and they include time to become familiar with the prompt and rubric.